vesko-vujovic/vesko-vujovic.github.io/content/posts/offset-management-esm.md

 ### 1. Automatic Checkpoint Storage

-Lambda maintains its own checkpoint system for reliability.
+Lambda maintains its checkpoint system for reliability.
 Think of it as an internal conversation that goes something like this (this is just a pseudocode):

 ```python
 # This happens automatically inside Lambda